Joan Baez: Vietnam War

 There were many others, culminating in Phil Ochs's The War Is Over celebration in New York City in May 1975.
 During the Christmas season 1972, Baez joined a peace delegation traveling to North Vietnam, both to address human rights in the region, and to deliver Christmas mail to American prisoners of war.
 During her time there, she was caught in the U.S. military's "Christmas bombing" of Hanoi, North Vietnam, during which the city was bombed for eleven straight days.
 She was critical of Vietnam's government and organized the May 30, 1979, publication of a full-page advertisement (published in four major U.S. newspapers) in which the government was described as having created a nightmare.
-Her one-time anti-war ally, Jane Fonda, refused to join in Baez's criticism of the Vietnamese government. leading to what was publicly described as a feud between the two.
+Her one-time anti-war ally Jane Fonda refused to join in Baez's criticism of the Vietnamese government, leading to what was publicly described as a feud between the two.

 Prison and death penalty reform

-In 2016, Baez advocated for the Innocence Project and Innocence Network.
-At each concert, Baez informs the audience about the organizations' efforts to exhonerate the wrongfully convicted and reform the system to prevent such incidents.

 In December 2005, Baez appeared and sang "Swing Low, Sweet Chariot" at the California protest at the San Quentin State Prison against the execution of Tookie Williams.
-She had previously performed the same song at San Quentin at the 1992 vigil protesting the execution of Robert Alton Harris, the first man to be executed in California after the death penalty was reinstated.
+She had previously performed the same song at San Quentin at the 1992 vigil protesting against the execution of Robert Alton Harris, the first man to be executed in California after the death penalty was reinstated.
 She subsequently lent her prestige to the campaign opposing the execution of Troy Davis by the State of Georgia.
+In 2016, Baez advocated for the Innocence Project and Innocence Network.
+At each concert, Baez informs the audience about the organizations' efforts to exonerate the wrongfully convicted and reform the system to prevent such incidents.

 LGBT rights

-Baez has also been prominent in the struggle for gay and lesbian rights.
+Baez has been prominent in the struggle for gay and lesbian rights.
 In 1978, she performed at several benefit concerts to defeat the Briggs Initiative, which proposed banning openly gay people from teaching in public schools in California.
 Later that same year, she participated in memorial marches for the assassinated San Francisco city supervisor, Harvey Milk, who was openly gay.
 In the 1990s, she appeared with her friend Janis Ian at a benefit for the National Gay and Lesbian Task Force, a gay lobbying organization, and performed at the San Francisco Lesbian, Gay, Bisexual and Transgender Pride March.
 Her song "Altar Boy and the Thief" from Blowin' Away (1977) was written as a dedication to her gay fanbase.

 Iran

-On June 25, 2009, Baez created a special version of "We Shall Overcome" with a few lines of Persian lyrics in support of peaceful protests by Iranian people.
-She recorded it in her home and posted the video on YouTube and on her personal website.
+On June 25, 2009, Baez created a special version of "We Shall Overcome", with a few lines of Persian lyrics in support of peaceful protests by Iranian people.
+She recorded it in her home and posted the video on her personal website and on YouTube.
 She dedicated the song "Joe Hill" to the people of Iran during her concert at Merrill Auditorium in Portland, Maine on July 31, 2009.